 So, what is GlasGLOW?

 The brainchild of the local voucher company itison, GlasGLOW is a light and sound experience based in the Botanic Gardens in Glasgow’s West End.
-The shows are running nightly from the the 27th October until the 11th of November in 2018 and are loosely based around Halloween.
+For 2020, the shows are still going ahead and are running nightly from the 29th October until the 15th of November and are loosely based around Halloween.

-Similar to many illumination shows such as the Enchanted Forest in Pitlochry or the winter trails taking place in the Royal Botanic Gardens in Edinburgh, GlasGLOW is very family orientated but aims to please both children and adults with its animated light shows.
-The evening is mostly open air with a short section in the Kibble Palace glasshouse and involves following a route around the Botanic Gardens at your own pace.
+Similar to many illumination trails such as the Enchanted Forest in Pitlochry or the winter trails taking place in the Royal Botanic Gardens in Edinburgh, GlasGLOW is very family orientated but aims to please both children and adults with its animated light shows.
+The evening has always been mostly open air with a short section in the Kibble Palace glasshouse but this year to comply with restrictions the event will be completely outdoors and involves following a route around the Botanic Gardens at your own pace.

 To make the best use of the light show, the fun kicks off after dark so the Botanic Gardens are still open to the public as usual during the day but shut at 4.00pm to allow the start of the GlasGLOW evenings from 5.00pm.

-We opted to explore GlasGLOW the night before Halloween to get in the spooky mood and to check out how much of a Halloween celebration the night would be!
+We’ve now visited the GlasGLOW event twice.
+We typically opt to explore GlasGLOW the night before Halloween to get in the spooky mood and to check out how much of a Halloween celebration the night would be!

 Arrival and GlasGLOW tickets

-Having spotted adverts for the event quite early we managed to get Early Bird tickets at a reduced price.
-When booking you need to pick a time slot and on our chosen day we managed to get a 7.45pm entrance time but slots go from 5.00pm until 9.15pm.
+So far we’ve always managed to get Early Bird tickets at a reduced price – which we’d highly recommend.
+When booking you need to pick a time slot.
+Slots go from 5.00pm until 9.15pm.